swiftlang/swift/benchmark/Naming.md

 Prefer concise names for potential benchmark family extensions.
 Leave out the nested types from variants if they aren't strictly necessary for disambiguation.
-If there's potentially valuable future variant, like testing `ContinuousArray`, keep the `Array` now, allowing for addition of `ContArr` variants later.
+If there's potentially valuable future variant, like testing `ContiguousArray`, keep the `Array` now, allowing for addition of `ContArr` variants later.

 Use **`Val`** and **`Ref`** as short descriptors for variants that compare value